Hobart International

 Draw

-The draw for the 2023 singles and doubles tournaments in Hobart can be viewed on the WTA Tour website (see links below).
+The draws for the 2026 singles and doubles tournaments in Hobart will be available on the WTA Tour website closer to the start of the event.

 Draw Sizes: